Olympic champ Brownlee laments injuries, short race

-Gold Coast, Australia, April 5, 2018 (AFP) - - Olympic champion Alistair Brownlee cursed his injuries and said he would have done better in a full-length race after he flopped in the Commonwealth Games triathlon on Thursday.
+Gold Coast (Australia) (AFP) - Olympic champion Alistair Brownlee cursed his injuries and said he would have done better in a full-length race after he flopped in the Commonwealth Games triathlon on Thursday.

 Brownlee finished 10th with his brother Jonny, the Olympic silver-medallist, seventh over the Gold Coast course, way behind South African winner Henri Schoeman.